yushisalvador/yushisalvador/README.md

 - Typescript
 - Vue

-I am currently learning how to build a mobile app with React Native.
+I am currently learning new techs such as React Native and Vue.
 I'm also looking for a new job opportunity, and also volunteering as a Frontend Engineer at Mamoru.

 #### Interests:
 - New frameworks 👀